-Formal application for admission into the upper-division program (Professional Semester) requires an overall 2.8 GPA, an assessment of oral and written communication skills, passing grades on Parts I, II and III of the Massachusetts Tests for Educator Licensure, two recommendations, and a successful interview.
+Formal application for admission into the upper-division program (Professional Semester) requires an overall 2.8 GPA, with no grade below a C in required Education licensure courses, an assessment of oral and written communication skills, passing grades on Parts I, II and III of the Massachusetts Tests for Educator Licensure, Foundations of Reading Test, two recommendations, and a successful interview.
+Students must have departmental approval to enroll in more than 12 credits during the Professional Semester (student teaching).
 Upon completion of the ECHE program, the student is eligible for initial licensure (Pre K-2).

 To fulfill the requirements for the early childhood education program, students must complete a major in the liberal arts or sciences.
 Students should meet with an Education Department advisor during their freshman year.
-Students must also complete the education major (42 credits) in early childhood education, plus a three-credit psychology course, Child Development and fulfill the health and physical education requirement of the program.
+Students must also complete the education major (40 credits) in early childhood education, plus a three-credit psychology course, Applied Developmental Psychology, and fulfill the health and physical education requirement of the program.

-Education License Early Childhood Requirements
+Early Childhood Education License Requirements

-EDUC 200 Foundations of Education 3 cr is a prerequisite or corequisite for Phase I Courses
+CCSS 269 Education and Society is a prerequisite or corequisite for Phase I Courses 3 cr